The p-torsion subgroup scheme of an elliptic curve: Supersingular elliptic curves

 We have thus shown that the questions analogous to Questions (A) and (B) trivially hold true for supersingular elliptic curves:

 \begin{Theorem} Let $k$ be a field of positive characteristic $p$. \begin{enumerate} \item The kernel of Frobenius of a supersingular elliptic curve over $k$ is isomorphic to $\alpha_p$.
 The group scheme $\alpha_p$ does not possess twisted forms over $k$. \item The $p$-torsion subgroup scheme of a supersingular elliptic curve over $k$ is isomorphic to $M_2$.
-The group scheme $M_2$ does not possess twisted forms over $k$. \end{enumerate} \end{Theorem}
+The group scheme $M_2$ does not possess twisted forms over $k$. \end{enumerate} More generally, every twisted form of $\alpha_p$, resp. of $M_2$, over an arbitrary scheme of positive characteristic $p$ can be embedded Zariski-locally into an elliptic curve. \end{Theorem}